Zeniwow/video_games_final/source/nintendo/index.rst

 ===================

 During the year of 1989, Fusajiro Yamauchi, a Japenese man, began to make playing cards called "Hanafuda".
-This was the seen as the first step in the creation of what we know as Nintendo.
+This was seen as the first step in the creation of what we know as Nintendo.
 13 years later, Yamauchi created a western-style playing card.
 These became popular not only in Japan, but